Javascript is required

 I hope this description of my experience of making the cylinders and valve gear is of help to other builders.
 I have not made any drawings of the parts I have made - this would probably take longer than making the parts, and there is no assembly drawing that will ever describe the problems of getting it all to fit together, and work !!!
 Hopefully the photos will assist.

-I know not many 5" rebuilt Merchant Navy locos have been completed.
+I don't know how many 5" rebuilt Merchant Navy locos have been completed.
 Those I have seen at shows and on videos look good, though I have not seen one actually running on a track.
 Unless there is a set of magical accurate and correct drawings and build details out there, the builders of these locos must have followed the same route as me – or have I got something wrong !!!!.

 What will be the next stage – detail bits on the frames, sandboxes, cylinder cocks, relief valves and brakes.
 No,- I didn't fancy all of this fiddly stuff, so I made the smokebox, but then put the thing away as it has become an obsession !